-Powertec Workbench Levergym Ultimate Guide – 2024
+Powertec Workbench Levergym – The BEST Complete Guide – 2024

-Last updated on April 5th, 2024 at 09:39 am
+Last updated on December 11th, 2024 at 03:32 pm

 I’ve owned and used the Powertec Workbench Levergym in my garage gym since 2017.
 In the 5+ years I’ve owned it, I have done damn near everything you could think of with this bad boy.
 All the basics, RDLs, stupid stuff like leg presses, building a belt squat, modifying it to do machine pulldowns and triceps dips, seated leg curls and much… much… MUCH more.